-The Risk Management function is responsible for the correct implementation of the risk management process aimed at identifying, measuring, preventing and mitigating all the risks taken or that may be

-9 The provisions concerning the remuneration of banks (Circular 285, Part One, Title IV, Chapter 2, Section 1, paragraph 5) stipulate that remuneration systems are designed in line with company objectives and values, including sustainable finance objectives that take into account, inter alia, environmental, social and governance (ESG) factors.
-In addition, credit institutions and other intermediaries providing financial advice and/or portfolio management services (individual and collective) must include information on how such policies are consistent with the integration of sustainability risks in their remuneration policies and must publish this information on their websites, starting from March 2021, pursuant to Article 5 of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019, on sustainability-related disclosures in the financial services sector taken by the intermediary.
-In this context, although climate-related and environmental risks are quite specific, their materialisation has an impact on traditional prudential risks (i.e. credit, market, operational and liquidity risks).
-Managing climate-related risks involves some complexities stemming from, on the one hand, a high degree of uncertainty about the magnitude of the effects of climate change (depending on policies, possible adjustment actions and possible transmission channels) and, on the other hand, the need to adopt longer assessment time horizons.
+The Risk Management function is responsible for the correct implementation of the risk management process aimed at identifying, measuring, preventing and mitigating all the risks taken or that may be taken by the intermediary.
+In this context, although climate-related and environmental risks are quite specific, their materialization has an impact on traditional prudential risks (i.e. credit, market, operational and liquidity risks).
+11 Managing climate-related risks involves some complexities stemming from, on the one hand, a high degree of uncertainty about the magnitude of the effects of climate change (depending on policies, possible adjustment actions and possible transmission channels) and, on the other hand, the need to adopt longer assessment time horizons.
 The NGFS scenarios support intermediaries (and central banks) in drawing up scenarios for identifying the main risk factors and the transmission channels through which risks are conveyed.